 What is the cost of the ferry ticket from Union Island to St Vincent?

-An adult ticket from Union Island to St Vincent costs EC$70
+An adult ticket from Union Island to St Vincent in 2022 costs EC$70

 How to Buy Tickets for the Ferry from Union Island to St Vincent